Membership

 Step 1: Check the Best Practices Database for your entry to ensure your submission has not previously won an award, then make sure it adheres to the category and eligibility requirements.

-INNOVATION CATEGORY
+INNOVATION CATEGORIES

-Resident and Client Services, Community Revitalization, Administration Innovation and Affordable Housing)
+Resident and Client Services, Community Revitalization, Administration Innovation and Affordable Housing

 PROJECT DESIGN CATEGORY